 Not all of the above consequences need to be permanent in case of excessive alcohol consumption, but that is possible.
-Because over time your brain will shrink from the alcohol, it can continue to become so that the chance of recovery is small.
+Because, over time, your brain will shrink from the alcohol, it can continue to become so that the chance of recovery is small.

 The direct effect of one-time excessive alcohol consumption

 When consuming too much alcohol, your body cannot process this quickly enough.
-Your liver cannot handle the toxins and the alcohol remains in your blood.
+Your liver cannot handle the toxins, and the alcohol remains in your blood.
 This results in the following symptoms:

-Vomiting: The poison wants to leave your body and if that is not possible through the purifying effect of your liver, then your body wants to discharge poison through your esophagus which makes you vomit.
+Vomiting: The poison wants to leave your body, and if that is not possible through the purifying effect of your liver, then your body wants to discharge poison through your esophagus, which makes you vomit.

 Temperature changes: Because alcohol widens your blood vessels, more blood gets into your skin.
-At first that gives you a warm feeling and you start blushing, but that's only for a short time.
+At first, that gives you a warm feeling, and you start blushing, but that's only for a short time.
 This is because the heat can leave your body faster, which can cause your temperature to drop very quickly.

-Increased blood pressure: More often in case of prolonged and excessive alcohol consumption than if it occurs once, your blood pressure can rise.
+Increased blood pressure: More often, in case of prolonged and excessive alcohol consumption, than if it occurs once, your blood pressure can rise.
 The hormones that are released during this process constrict your blood vessels so that your heart has to pump faster to circulate enough oxygen.

 Poor sleep: Although we often get tired of too much alcohol and can fall asleep quickly, this does not mean that you sleep well and actually rest.
-Not only can you wake up more often for a visit to the toilet, but you also sleep more restlessly and have a shorter REM sleep.
+Not only can you wake up more often for a visit to the toilet, but you also sleep more restlessly and have shorter REM sleep.

 The temporary effect of prolonged and excessive alcohol consumption

-You can speak of long-term excessive alcohol consumption if you consume much more than 2 glasses of alcohol per day for months on end.
+You can speak of long-term excessive alcohol consumption if you consume much more than two glasses of alcohol per day for months on end.
 Although the symptoms may be different for everyone, most people suffer from the following conditions to a greater or lesser extent.

-Stomach ulcers: Alcohol irritates the stomach wall and this can cause ulcers.
-These are often not only painful, but also cause you to be less hungry.
+Stomach ulcers: Alcohol irritates the stomach wall, and this can cause ulcers.
+These are often not only painful but also cause you to be less hungry.

 Hormonal abnormalities: Alcohol influences your hormonal balance.
-Women no longer have their period and men can have erectile dysfunction.
+Women no longer have their period, and men can have erectile dysfunction.
 Hormones also regulate your weight to some extent so that we can gain weight.

 Weight increase: Your body converts alcohol into fat.
 You become more fat and will retain more fluid.